-- Provide support and guidance to people with new hearing aids to get the most out of them to promote independence, health and wellbeing.
+We support with new hearing aids to get the most out of them, to promote independence and health and wellbeing.

-- Visit care homes to help support the use of hearing aids and promote deaf awareness.
+Visit care homes to help support the use of hearing aids and deaf awareness.

-- Support family and friends to learn how to keep in contact via Next Generation Texting, use of equipment etc.
+Support family and friends to educate and keep in contact via Next Generation Texting, use of equipment etc.

-Deafconnect has recruited a part time Volunteer Co-ordinator and a part time Volunteer Support and Admin Assistant.
-They will begin offering the support needed until volunteers can be recruited and trained to provide the service.
+Deafconnect has recruited a part time Volunteer Co-ordinator and a part time Volunteer Support and Admin Assistant who begin oﬀering the support until volunteers can be recruited and trained to provide the service.

-For more information or how to get involved please contact us.
+For more information or get involved please contact us.